jh2946/angular-workshop-init/README.md

 ## Knowing our goal

+Download this repo as a zip folder, unzip, and open this folder in VSCode.

-Download the `prototype` folder as a zip file and place it in a new folder and unzip.
-This is our wireframe where we'll be copying HTML and CSS, but adding our own functionality using Angular.
+Refer to the `prototype` folder.
+This is our wireframe where we'll be copying HTML and CSS.
+It doesn't have Javascript so there's no functionality, but instead of Javascript we'll be using Angular.
 - `index.html` contains the wireframe for the task list.
 - `about.html` is just a text-only page.